scds/intro-twine/lessons/lesson2.md

 If all went according to plan, your text should be formatted similarly to the style itself.
 It should also be surrounded by a symbol at the start and end.
 Those signify the text style, similarly to how square brackets [[ ]] signify a link, so they won't be seen in the game itself.

 ### Additional Text Styles
-If bold, italic, strikethrough, and superscript isn't enough, there's an extra menu with a lot more options.
+If bold, italic, strikethrough, and superscript aren't enough, there's an extra menu with a lot more options.
 - Highlight the text you'd like to apply the styling to.
 - Open up the `Styles` menu.
 - Click on `More Styles`.